Skip to content

 Is Assistance Available?

-While $100/month/client is very inexpensive, not all clients are able to pay the full amount.
+While $120/month/client is very inexpensive, not all clients are able to pay the full amount.
 Indeed some are unable to pay any.
 When a client is accepted into the program, we make sure that the client receives appropriate support.
-On average, Montgomery County Free Clinic, Inc. pays about $300/month for clients’ food.
-Sponsors pay another $700 per month.
-Assuming 60 clients, the monthly cost is $6,000, so about 83% of the cost is paid by clients and 17% by sponsors and Montgomery County Free Clinic, Inc. .
+Donations pay about $700 per month.
 Difficulties arise when clients can’t or won’t pay their bills.
 We try to work with clients to find a way to support them so that they can continue to receive lunches.

 Who Packages and Delivers the Meals?

 Meals on Wheels depends on volunteers to package the meals and to deliver the meals.
 MOW has volunteer coordinators from more than 13 organizations including Kiwanis, Wabash Retirees, and many churches.
 Individuals also can participate.
 The program is in need of volunteers for driving, substitute drivers and packagers.
-Anyone interested should contact Brad Mullendore (drivers.mow@gmail.com).
+Click here to volunteer.

 Every weekday except Thanksgiving and Christmas volunteers gather at the kitchen of Franciscan Health Crawfordsville to package and deliver hot lunch meals and cold sack dinner meals to about 60 clients.